-Corporal punishment is prohibited in our school and will not be used in any circumstance.
+Corporal punishment is prohibited by law and will not be used in any circumstance at our school.

 7. Engaging with families

 Cranbourne Secondary College values the input of parents/guardians, and we will strive to support families to engage in their child's learning and build their capacity as active learners.
 We aim to be partners in learning with parents/guardians in our school community.